[ Updated today : ]

 Trust me, i have been there.
 Tried different bikes, but never satisfied at all.

-This article is a result of testing, trying & watching countless hours of people, asking a lot of questions & what not.
+This article is a result of testing, trying & watching countless hours of videos, asking a lot of questions to people, going to different bike stores & what not.

 So, Let's jump right into it: